 Advanced planning and scheduling is the management process in which the production capacity and raw materials that are going to be used are allocated to meet the demand.
 This method is suited where the planning methods are simple and less complicated.

 A stepwise procedure is used to allocate the required materials following the production capacity.
 The capacity and materials are planned separately.

 In this type of planning in which the required production capacity is determined by the organization and planned accordingly.
 This production capacity is such that it meets the changing demands of its products.

 The production capacity is designed in such a way that production can be done for a maximum amount of work.
 The calculation of capacity is done as follows:

 Capacity = Number of machines or Workers * no of shifts * utilization * efficiency

-The master production schedule is a type of production planning, which is a plan for individual commodities that are produced in a specific time, such as inventory, staffing, production, etc. The master production schedule is linked to indicate how much of each product is to be produced following the sales forecasting.
+The master production schedule is a plan for individual commodities that are produced in a specific time, such as inventory, staffing, production, etc. The master production schedule is linked to indicate how much of each product is to be produced following the sales forecasting.

 A very high level of accuracy is expected from the schedule, and there is the involvement of various variables which affect the master production schedule.
 The Master production schedule takes into consideration the customer demands from sales orders and builds a schedule with the help of planned orders in an actual scheduling environment.

 The production schedule avoids a shortage of supply and last-minute scheduling or insufficient allocation of resources so that the production is continuous and uninterrupted.